witong42/manifesto/index.md

 - **Authenticity** is the highest virtue.
 It is the source of inner harmony and peace.

-- **Perfection** is not a destination, but Balance in motion.
+- **Balance** while not a destination, but perfection in motion.
 It is the harmony of the Tao, the peace found within the interplay of opposites.

 - I will deliberately choose my pain—the **pain of discipline**—so I am not served the pain of regret.
 Pain and pleasure are a balance; I will be the one who sets the scale.